Ottawa Rattles Mortgage Rules

 Since the biggest impact will be on first-time-homebuyers who may end up being priced out of the market after July 9th, but since the rules don’t take effect until July 9th, we anticipate a surge in market activity in the coming weeks leading up the date when mortgage rules are going to change.

-If you were considering purchasing a home in Calgary this spring and you were hesitating a little bit, this is your opportunity to jump into home ownership.
+If you were considering searching for a home in Calgary this spring and you were hesitating a little bit, this is your opportunity to jump into home ownership.
 You seriously can’t wait to see what happens because July 9th will come around very quickly.

 We have established relationships with highly qualified mortgage brokers and bankers who are ready to help you.